merlimat/pulsar-python-tutorial/README.md

 # Getting started with Pulsar in Python

-In this tutorial, we will create 2 Python scripts that can send and receive messages through a [Pulsar](https://pulsar.incubator.apache.org/) topic.
+In this tutorial, we will create two Python scripts that can send and receive messages through a [Pulsar](https://pulsar.incubator.apache.org/) topic.

-We will start a local Pulsar cluster, use Maven to build an application that uses the Pulsar API and test it out on the live cluster.
+We will start a local Pulsar cluster and test the scripts in a live cluster.

 ## Start Pulsar standalone